A Warm Welcome from The Villages of Almaguin

 Head to South River to enjoy a leisurely stroll through Tom Thomson Park, so named because the iconic Canadian artist often used the village as a jumping off point for his adventures into Algonquin Park.

-The Forgotten Trails system maintains several hiking trails around South River catering to all fitness levels.
+The Discovery Routes trails system maintains several hiking trails around the region catering to all fitness levels.
 Burk’s Falls offers the Heritage River Walk Trail, while Powassan’s Pines Interpretive Trail climbs through towering red pines to end in a spectacular lookout.
-Magnetawan Park and walking trails are perfect for a trip with the kids, or take in the views over Sundridge’s Bernard Lake (North America’s largest lake without an island!) from High Rock Lookout Park and Trails.
-Consider heading just outside of Emsdsale where you can find Brooks Falls, with a hiking trail that offers exciting views as the rushing water cascades over twisting outcrops of bare granite.
+Explore Magnetawan’s Centennial Park for a perfect for a trip with the kids, or take in the views over Sundridge’s Bernard Lake (North America’s largest lake without an island!) from High Rock Lookout Park.
+Consider heading just outside of Emsdale where you can find Brooks Falls, with a hiking trail that offers exciting views as the rushing water cascades over twisting outcrops of bare granite.

 Discover The Arts